Sombian/string/README.md

 // time complexity: O(N)
 for (const auto code : str)
 {
-    // ...do something with it
+	// do something with it
 }
 ```